 Saving Your Smile

 If you have a toothache that just won’t go away, it may be a sign of an advanced infection that, if left alone, could cause all sorts of health problems.
 To save your tooth and relieve your pain, in many cases your best option will be a root canal treatment.
-Dr. Hodges will make sure you stay as comfortable as possible during the procedure.
+Dr. Amin will make sure you stay as comfortable as possible during the procedure.
 Contact our office today to schedule a consultation and see if root canals in Conyers are the solution to your tooth pain.

 What is Root Canal Treatment?

 A root canal treatment is a procedure where the tooth is opened so that damaged or infected tissue can be removed.
 The pulp chamber and root canals in your tooth contain dental pulp, which is made of nerves, blood vessels, connective tissue and cells that help with tooth development.
 If the pulp is infected, it won’t heal itself, and it can’t be cured with brushing and flossing.
 The only solution is to remove the pulp altogether.
 Even without nerves and blood vessels, the tooth may still be able to function normally for everyday tasks like chewing and talking.

 The bacteria in your mouth can eat through enamel and cause cavities.
 If a cavity isn’t filled in time, eventually the bacteria will reach the pulp and infect it.
 At this point, if you don’t get a root canal treatment, the tooth may need to be extracted altogether.

 While you might think it’s easier and more cost effective to just have the tooth removed, a full set of pearly whites is essential for efficient chewing, maintaining normal biting force, keeping a natural appearance, and protecting your other teeth from excessive wear or strain.

 In many cases, you might not even realize that your tooth has become infected until a lot of damage has already been done.
 Call your dentist in Conyers right away if you notice: